Pearl Moore: College career

+Moore is sometimes credited with scoring 4,061 points in college, but that includes 177 points scored during her single semester at Anderson Junior College.
+Because junior college statistics are not included in either NCAA or AIAW scoring records, Moore’s AIAW collegiate scoring total is recognized as 3,884.
+That is the AIAW scoring record, ahead of Lynette Woodard’s AIAW total of 3,649.
+The current record for points scored against four-year schools is 3,961, by Grace Beyer of NAIA member UHSP from 2019 to 2024.
+Beyer finished her college career 10 points ahead of Clark.

+Professional career

 Moore graduated from Francis Marion in 1979 with a Bachelor of Science degree in sociology.
 She was subsequently selected in the first round by the New York Stars in the Women's Professional Basketball League draft.
 In her first professional season, the Stars concluded their regular schedule with the highest winning-percentage in the league.
 Despite a 36-point game from "Machine Gun" Molly Bolin of the Iowa Cornets, the Stars won the championship series behind a 27-point effort by Moore.
 She played another season, joining the St. Louis Streak, and participated in the 1981 WBL All-Star Game.
-When the WBL folded, Moore played the final season of her professional career with the Foreign Pro League of Venezuela.
+When the WBL folded, Moore played the final season of her professional career in Venezuela.

+Later life

 Following her pro career, Moore coached high-school teams.
-She has received recognition for her accomplishments in women's basketball with her induction into the FMU Athletic Hall of Fame in 1992 and the Women's Hall of Fame in 2011.
+She has received recognition for her accomplishments in women's basketball with her induction into the FMU Athletic Hall of Fame in 1992 and the Women's Basketball Hall of Fame in 2011.
 Michael Hawkins, who nominated Moore for the latter honor, called her one of college basketball's most prolific scorers and the best player Francis Marion ever produced.
 Moore currently hosts her own girls' basketball camp.

 In May 2021, Moore was selected to be inducted into the Naismith Memorial Basketball Hall of Fame in its 2021 class.